 Where is Fluke 117 made?

-Fluke 117 is made all over the world, depending on the location of the market it is shipped to.
+this model is made all over the world, depending on the location of the market it is shipped to.
 Fluke has manufacturing plants all over the world, in the USA, Europe, and Asia.
 Once built, the multimeters are then shipped into sales centers all over the world.
-The Fluke Company has sales centers in every major country of the world.
+The Fluke Company has sales centers in every major country in the world.
 You can buy your multimeter in person, or you can order it from Fluke directly or one of the retail sellers that sell multimeters.

 If you are concerned by quality, you shouldn’t be, because Fluke has high standards regardless of the country its products are produced in.

 There is one more thing if you are skeptical about the quality and that is their shipping rule.
 If you are in the US, Fluke will ship you your multimeter that was made in the United States.
 The same goes for Europe and Asia.
 If you are in Australia, you will most likely receive multimeters that were built in the United States.
 Besides, the European Union has special laws that require the quality of the products to be at a certain safety and quality level.
 Fluke would not be allowed to sell their products in the EU if they had not satisfied the standard, let alone to produce them on EU soil.

 Fluke does not remain on the top of the multimeter market when it comes to every possible feature of their products without reason.
 They have set the bar on the market, and they keep setting it constantly.
 That is the best guarantee of quality that one could possibly have.